sakiib/KubernetesStuff/README.md

 Master nodes require less resources CPU, RAM, STORAGE etc, but Worker nodes require more resources because they have more load of work.

+* **Minikube and kubectl - Local Setup:**
+  * What is minikube?
+  * What is kubectl?
+  * install minikube and kubectl
+  * create and start a minikube cluster

+**Minikube** is a tool that lets you run Kubernetes locally. minikube runs a single-node Kubernetes cluster on your personal computer (including Windows, macOS and Linux PCs) so that you can try out Kubernetes, or for daily development work.
+It's a one node cluster where the master process & the worker processes both run on one node & this node will have a docker container runtime pre-installed.

+**Kubectl:** You need a way to interact with the cluster, create pods & other K8s components.
+Minikube runs both master & processes.
+Master has the API Server, so to do anything you need to talk to the API Server using clients UI, API, CLI (Kubectl).
+Kubectl is not only for minikube cluster, but also for any other K8s clusters.

+* **Main Kubectl Commands - K8s CLI:**
+  * Get status of different components
+  * create a pod/deployment
+  * layers of abstraction
+  * change the pod/deployment
+  * debugging pods
+  * delete pod/deployment
+  * CRUD by applying configuration file

 * **Pods and Containers - Kubernetes Networking | Container Communication inside the Pod:**
   * Why is a Pod abstraction useful?